rik-stra/HF_solver_2d_turbulence/README.md

 ## Requirments

 This project requires PyTorch.
-It is developed to use GPU acceleration, but it should also work on "CPU only" devices (not tested).
-You may also need Git LFS (Large File Storage) to download the large files in the repository, as it was used to upload them.
+It is developed to use GPU acceleration, but it should also work on "CPU only" devices.

 ## Workflow for setting up a subgrid parametrization